MLB Rumors: Phillies Losing Interest In Bryce Harper? ‘We’ve Spent Plenty Of Money,’ GM Tells ‘New York Times’

 The Phillies have not finished above the .500 mark since the 2011 season, per Baseball Reference, when they won the National League East, winning 102 games — the best record in baseball that year and still the most in the franchise’s 136-year history — only to lose in five games to the St. Louis Cardinals in the NL Division Series.

-The Phillies finished at 80-82 in 2018, their best record since sinking to 81-81 in 2012, but so far this offseason have made only one “big name” free agent signing, inking 32-year-old veteran outfielder Andrew McCutchen to a three-year, $50 million pact, as ESPN.com reported.
+The Phillies finished at 80-82 in 2018, their best record since sinking to 81-81 in 2012, but so far this offseason have made only one “big name” free agent signing, inking 32-year-old veteran outfielder Andrew McCutchen to a three-year, $50 million pact, as ESPN reported.

 But McCutchen also says that the Phillies do not need Harper to go all the way in 2019, telling the Times, “I think we have the pieces to go as far as we want to, and that’s to the championship.
 It’s a very strong team all around.”